CS2401-Fall2021/lab3_ascii_art/README.md

 4. print out your char array.
 Copy and paste it in your blackWhiteAscii.txt file

 ## Part 2: Greyscale ascii (15 pts)
 That isn't super detailed.
-Let's make it a little more interesting. instead of having only two charachter values let's use convertToGreyAsciiImage
+Let's make it a little more interesting. instead of having only two charachter values let's use getGreyAscii
 * 0 to 25:‘M’
 * 26 to 50:‘$’
 * 51 to 76:‘o’